kirchroland95/university-attendance/README.md

 2. Select the course.
 3. Enter your name and click **PREZENT!**
 4. Attendance is logged to the corresponding Google Sheet.
+5. Be sure to have location turned on!

 ---